 The agreement also includes a requirement that we submit audited consolidated financial statements to the lenders within 90 days of the end of each fiscal year, beginning with the financial statements for the year ended January 31, 2010.
-We are therefore obligated to deliver our audited consolidated financial statements for the year ended January 31, 2010 by May 1, 2010 or be in default of the agreement.
-The agreement provides us a thirty day period to cure such default or an event of default occurs.
+Should we fail to deliver such audited consolidated financial statements as required, the agreement provides a thirty day period to cure such default, or an event of default occurs.